astronomer/docs/software/install-airgapped.md

 * the `<base-domain>` record be a zone-apex record (typically expressed by using a hostname of `@`) pointing to the IP(s) of the ingress-controller
 * all other records be CNAME records pointing to the `<base-domain>`

-For customers unable to register the base-domain, Astronomer recommends that:
+For platform administrators unable to register the base-domain, Astronomer recommends that:
 * the `app.<baseDomain>` record be an A record pointing to the IP(s) of the ingress-controller
 * all other records be CNAME records pointing to `app.<base-domain>`